-If you have a typical inner city lawn of even a small suburban plot, we would always advocate a cordless lawnmower as your first and most convenient port of call; they’re just so practical and quick to get the job done and far less hassle to use than corded versions.
-However, most cordless mowers aren’t really suitable for medium to large lawns because they run out of charge too quickly.
+If you have a typical inner city lawn or a small suburban plot then a petrol lawn mower is clearly not going to be your ideal choice, and you'll be better served with a cordless model.
+However, cordless lawn mowers are not designed for very large lawns because they run out of charge too quickly.
 That’s where the good old-fashioned petrol option comes in.

-With an engine-powered mower you can mow and mow for hours on end – or as long as you have a can of extra unleaded petrol to hand.
-Most petrol mowers are relatively easy to use and some even come with self-propulsion to make life even easier; simply engage the gear and walk behind it, holding on of course lest it develops a mind of its own and heads towards the swimming pool or your sunbathing spouse.
-Most petrol mowers are also more than powerful enough to tackle even the kind of long damp grass that might flummox a cordless model.
+With a petrol-powered mower you can mow and mow for hours on end – or as long as you have a can of unleaded petrol or Aspen 4 alkylate fuel to hand.
+Most petrol mowers are relatively easy to use and some even come with self-propulsion to make life even easier; simply engage the gear and walk behind it, holding on of course lest it develops a mind of its own and heads towards the swimming pool.
+Most petrol mowers are also more than powerful enough to tackle even the kind of long damp grass that might flummox a cordless or electric model.

-However, it must be said that petrol mowers are noisy, smelly and heavy, and you usually have to change the oil after the first five hours of use, followed by every successive season.
+There are some downsides, though.
+Petrol mowers are noisy, smelly and heavy, and you usually have to change the oil after the first 20 hours of use and after every successive season.
 You will also need to clean the air filter and change the spark plug from time to time.
 Oh, and you’ll need to fill it with unleaded petrol and not leave the fuel lying around in storage for more than a couple of months or it will go off (see below).
 So there's lots to do, then, before you’ve even hit the sod.

 Yes, the engine is pretty loud but it’s so reliable and so immensely powerful that noise levels sink into insignificance.
-Furthermore, this model lets you mow in three ways: conventionally using the large 60-litre grass collector; downwards mulching where fine grass cuttings are forced back on to the lawn; and sideways mulching where the cuttings are thrown out of the side using the included chute.
+Furthermore, this model lets you mow in three ways: conventionally using the 65-litre grass collector; downwards mulching where fine grass cuttings are forced back on to the lawn; and sideways mulching where the cuttings are thrown out of the side using the included chute.
 When you’re done mowing for the day, simply attach a hose to the fitting on the top of the chassis, turn on the tap, start the engine and the deck is given a good water thrashing.

 The HRG 416 is equipped with a 0.91-litre unleaded fuel tank for lengthy sessions in the rough while its 41cm steel cutting deck and 50-litre grass collector are of a decent enough size to handle half a tennis court’s worth of sward without having to make too many trips to the compost heap.
 Its cutting height range is marginally better than some others in this roundup (20mm to 74mm) so perhaps contemplate this model if you have different lawns made up of both long and short grasses.

-This mower doesn’t have self-propulsion so you’ll just have to put some back into it, fella.
-Mind, at 29kgs, it’s not overly heavy to handle, even for this stick insect writing about it.
-It also doesn't mulch.
-Overall, we narrowly prefer the similarly-priced Cobra mower reviewed above, mostly because it has multi-speed self propulsion and is capable of mulching.
+This mower doesn’t have self-propulsion so you’ll just have to put some back into it.
+However, at 29kgs, it’s not overly heavy to handle.
+Overall, we prefer the similarly-priced Cobra mower reviewed above, mostly because it has multi-speed self propulsion and is capable of mulching.
 But this is still an excellent alternative.

-If you have a very large lawn (in excess of 40m x 40m) and can’t be bothered with pulling on a cord to start your engine, have a gander at this well-specced stonker from the house of Mountfield.
+If you have a lawn of around 40m x 40m and can’t be bothered with pulling on a cord to start your engine, have a gander at this well-specced model from UK brand Mountfield.

-There's no unseemly huffing and puffing with this high-end model because it features electric key start; just fit the supplied lithium starting battery, push the start button and the 166cc Mountfield 4-stroke ST170 OHV engine fires up in an instant.
-What a difference a key makes.
+There's no huffing and puffing with this high-end model because it features electric key start; just fit the supplied lithium starting battery, push the start button and the 166cc Mountfield 4-stroke ST170 OHV engine fires up in an instant.

-This model has a huge 48cm cutting deck, an ample 70-litre grass collector with indicator to show it’s full, five cutting height positions (from 25mm to 65mm) and, as you’d hope for a mower that weighs a hefty 39 kilograms, single-speed self propulsion (a suitably stately 2.23mph) for effortless navigation through the apple grove.
+This model is equipped with a 46cm cutting deck, a large 60-litre grass collector with indicator to show it’s full, an especially wide range of cutting height positions (from 22mm to 80mm) and, as you’d hope for a mower that weighs a fairly hefty 27 kilograms, single-speed self propulsion (a suitably stately 2.23mph) for effortless navigation through the apple grove.
 It also comes with a mulching plug for those who prefer to have the cuttings fertilise the lawn.
 Petrol mowing doesn’t come much easier than this.

 Hayter is the brand of choice among many professional groundkeepers so if you have a huge showcase lawn of around 1,000 square metres that you wish to keep beautifully manicured, then this is the brand to put at the top of your shopping list.
 This professional-spec monster has many plus points, not least the fact that it mows a lawn to near perfection while its 190cc 4-stroke, air-cooled Briggs & Stratton 850E engine thunders on for ages on a single tank of unleaded.
-What’s more, because it’s so heavy (a whopping 37kg) and comes with a rear roller, it lays a mean-looking lawn stripe, too – just like the wicket at Lords.
+What’s more, because it’s so heavy (a whopping 59kg) and comes with a rear roller, it lays an elegant lawn stripe, too – just like the wicket at Lords.